cosmos/sdk-tutorials/academy/2-main-concepts/messages.md

 ## `MsgService`

 Although it is technically feasible to proceed to create a novel `MsgService`, the recommended approach is to define a Protobuf `Msg` service.
 Each module has exactly one Protobuf `Msg` service defined in `tx.proto` and there is an RPC service method for each message type in the module.
-The Protobuf message service implicitly defines the interface layer of the state mutating processes contained within the module.
+The Protobuf message service implicitly defines the interface layer of the state, mutating processes contained within the module.

 How does all of this translate into code?
 Here is an example `MsgService` from the [`bank` module](https://docs.cosmos.network/main/modules/bank/):